The Ultimate Guide Of Things To Do In Parris Island

 3. Learn History While Walking the Nature Trails

-If you’re searching for a tranquil but interesting way to spend your afternoon, consider taking a leisurely walk on the nature trails and discovering some of the island’s history.
+If you’re searching for a tranquil but enjoyable way to spend your afternoon, consider taking a leisurely walk on the nature trails and discovering some of the island’s history.
 You’ll find that the trails wind through the Charlesfort – Santa Elena historic site, forest, and marsh, with various paths to choose from.
 Take in the highlights of this nature trail, including the crashed plane site, marsh boardwalk, and historical landmarks.
 Most importantly, remember to bring bug spray for this outdoor activity.
 Additionally, by referring to the Parris Island map above, you’ll notice that this is near the Golf Course.

-4. Enjoy a night of Bowling at the Parris Island Bowling Center
+4. Enjoy a night of Bowling

 - Address: Building 203, 86 Samoa Street